 1. SATA Hard Disk Drives (HDD)

 I talked about this earlier.
-These are the most popular drives that we see in the desktops and laptops.
+These are the most popular drives we see on desktops and laptops.

 The best part about these drives is that they are very cheap.
-Therefore, if you need a large storage capacity, hard disk drives are the way to go.
+Therefore, hard disk drives are the way to go if you need a large storage capacity.

 There are two form factors for HDD: